Pages

 I also considered North Carolina and Michigan in my calculations, but I found good reason not to include them as swing states.
 Trump seemed a pretty strong favorite in North Carolina and Biden was in a very good position to win Michigan.
 This last conclusion no longer seems so likely in light of Biden's response to Israel's war against Gaza.

 There are roughly 300,000 Michigan voters who claim Middle Eastern or North African ancestry and roughly 200,000 Muslim's registered to vote in the state.
-Add to these voters younger Michiganers who disproportionately oppose Biden's policies toward Israel and Palestine and the total is quite significant.
+Add to these voters younger Michiganders who disproportionately oppose Biden's policies toward Israel and Palestine and the total is quite significant.
 Recall, Biden's margin of victory in Michigan in 2020 was only 154,188 votes.

 In Michigan's Democratic primary, 100,000 voters cast their ballot for "Uncommitted" in protest of Biden's support for Israel's war against Gaza; and just to underscore the depth of feeling on this issue, 19% of Minnesota Democratic primary voters (more than 45,000) cast their votes for "Uncommitted" one week later.
 It's hard to say whether a reversal in Biden's policies toward Israel will win over voters aggrieved by the war, but if Biden's policies regarding the war do not change before November, Michigan will certainly become a swing state and completely change the electoral math.